• Home

 (You might also read Luke 21:36 here)

-Paul taught that we wait for Jesus and He would deliver us from the coming wrath.
+Paul taught that we should wait for Jesus and that He would deliver us from the coming wrath.
+We see that hope in chapter five.

-There is a lot of wrath coming to the earth.
-Several passages agree.
-We won't be around during the wrath.
-So where are we going?
+Several passages agree that wrath is coming to the earth.
+We won’t be around during the wrath, so where are we going?

-In the bible, the church is referred to as the bride of Christ.
+In the Bible, the church is referred to as the bride of Christ.
 Jesus is the bridegroom.
-In Acts 1 Jesus went away to heaven.
+In Acts 1, Jesus went away to heaven.
 He went to prepare that place for His bride, the church.
-He is coming soon, at an hour we don't know, with the blast of a trumpet the bridegroom comes.
+He is coming soon, at an hour we don't know, and with the blast of a trumpet, the bridegroom comes.
 We will then enter our heavenly mansion.
 After which comes the bridal week and the marriage supper of the lamb.

-The profit Elijah was walking with Elisha and talking one day and suddenly a chariot of fire appeared with horses of fire, and separated the two of them; and Elijah went up by a whirlwind into heaven.
-One minute Elijah and Elisha were about their business in life, the next he is ushered out of this world.
-Elisha saw the man of God carried away and it says, "Elisha saw him no more."
+Elijah was walking with Elisha and talking one day, and suddenly, a chariot of fire appeared with horses of fire and separated the two of them, and Elijah went up by a whirlwind into heaven.
+One minute, Elijah and Elisha were about their business in life; the next, he was ushered out of this world.
+Elisha saw the man of God carried away, and it says, "Elisha saw him no more."
 Elijah passed from earth to heaven without death.

 We also see pictures of the rapture when God removed his people from his judgment.
 We see this when the righteous Noah is closed in the ark before the flood.
 We can look to the story of righteous Lot as a picture of God removing His people from judgment.
 Lot was brought out of Sodom before God rained down fire and brimstone on it.